PlaceOS/docs/how-to/location-services/meraki-tracking.md

 ## Prerequisites

-For more detail information on requirements please read the following:
+For more detailed information on requirements please read the following:
 [People Finding with Meraki on PlaceOS](people-finding-with-meraki.md)

 * Enable the scanning API (provides x, y coordinates of MAC addresses)
   * [Cisco Meraki Scanning API](https://developer.cisco.com/meraki/scanning-api/#!introduction/scanning-api)
   * Use Version 3 of the API
-  * PlaceOS requires the secret and validator codes
+  * PlaceOS requires the `secret` and `validator` codes
 * Enable the dashboard API (provides IP address and usernames, mapping to MAC addresses)
   * [Cisco Meraki Dashboard API](https://documentation.meraki.com/zGeneral_Administration/Other_Topics/The_Cisco_Meraki_Dashboard_API)
   * Use Version 1 of the API
-  * PlaceOS requires the API key
+  * PlaceOS requires the `API` key

 ## Backoffice configuration